 Each interview is conducted at separate “stations.”
 The goal of the MMI format is to assess abilities interviewers can’t receive from an application, such as problem-solving skills and critical thinking.

 Unlike one-on-one interviews, the MMI format allows candidates to make multiple first impressions.
-Therefore, if you feel they didn’t do well on one question, you have a chance to redeem yourself with the next Interviewer.
+Therefore, if you feel it didn’t do well on one question, you have a chance to redeem yourself with the next interviewer.

 Video interviews are also becoming a more popular interview format.
-Candidates are interviewed virtually through platforms such as Skype and Zoom.
-Prepare a space ahead of time where you will not be disturbed, and make sure to maintain your privacy for the duration of the interview.
+Candidates are interviewed virtually through platforms like Skype and Zoom.

 While one-on-one and panel interviews have been the traditional method, MMI and video formats are becoming increasingly popular.
+Each format offers different residency interview experiences.
 Our advice is to find out the interview format and practice within that method.
 It better prepares you for the residency interview.

 As you can see, business professional attire consists of neutral colors with dress pants or pencil skirts.
 Your shirt should not expose cleavage, and a blazer is a must for both men and women.
 Keep your hair well-maintained and clean.

 Do not give interviewers a chance to doubt your professionalism as a physician.
 If your hair is neon or brightly colored, you should consider dying it to a more neutral color.

 Visible tattoos should be covered, and facial piercings should be removed.
 Remember, you want to demonstrate that you are a professional physician and a good fit for their residency program.
 Dressing to impress in the best attire for your interview goes a long way.